eonpatapon/mpDris2/README.md

 To set a different host or port copy the example configuration file ``/usr/[local]/share/doc/mpdris2/mpDris2.conf`` to ``~/.config/mpDris2/mpDris2.conf``.

-Use the configuration to enable notifications and multimedia keys support.
+Use the configuration to enable notifications and multimedia keys support (on the GNOME desktop).

 You need also to set the ``music_dir`` option for mpDris2 to export covers paths in the MPRIS metadata.